Starting with the Hydrogen atom as an example,

 as calculated with daytime!
 Is that a coincidence?
 Mathematically speaking: no!
 It turns out that

-the calculation for daytime is actually too much of the good.
+the calculation for daytime is actually too much of a good thing.
 It can be simplified a lot, giving exactly the same outcome as for the time of a year.

 $$